openkim/kliff/docs/source/modules/uq.rst

 ptemcee_ Python package, as a way to perform MCMC sampling with several different temperatures.
 Additionally, multiple parallel walkers are deployed for each sampling temperature.
 PTMCMC has been widely used to improve the mixing rate of the sampling.
-Additionally, by sampling at several different temperatures, we can assess the effect of the size of the bias to any conclusion drawn from the samples.
+Furthermore, by sampling at several different temperatures, we can assess the effect of the size of the bias to any conclusion drawn from the samples.

 We start the UQ process by instantiating :class:`~kliff.uq.MCMC`,